microsoft/vscode-azurestorage/README.md

 * `azureStorage.file.showSavePrompt`: Set to `false` to prevent showing a warning dialog on File file save.
 * `azureStorage.blob.showSavePrompt`: Set to `false` to prevent showing a warning dialog on Blob file save.

+## Known Issues

+* `libsecret-1-dev` is required for AzCopy transfers on Linux and is not installed by default in many distros running in WSL.
+To install it on Debian based distros, run

+    ```
+    sudo apt update
+    sudo apt install libsecret-1-dev
+    ```

 <!-- region exclude-from-marketplace -->

 ## Contributing